 A city full of igloos

-Future Cities blog #23 - A city full of igloos
+Future Cities Insight #23 - A city full of igloos

 It might not be the first type of building that springs to mind when we talk about cities, as igloos aren’t found in cities, but rather in the arctic areas of earth’s northern hemisphere, and perhaps mainly on Greenland.
 Nevertheless, an igloo built from porous snow constitutes a fantastic shield against weather.
 It’s the air in the snow that insulates in the same way as air in mineral wool, which is used as thermal insulation in many buildings.

 This text was first published in Swedish trade magazine Teknikdygnet.